If you ask me, this is prime box set watching season.

 It’s cold outside.
 We’re all broke.
 Also, approximately three quarters in the world are down with some virus or other.

-So dive in to discover my favourite new shows and box sets on Sky TV for 2018.
+So dive in to discover my favourite new shows and the best box sets on Sky TV for 2018.
 Whatever mood you’re in, something here should suit!

 Six Feet Under S1-6